LPBeaulieu/Braille-Sudoku-Brailloku/README.md

 ## 🎈 Usage <a name="usage"></a>

-To run the "brailloku.py" code, open a windowed command line in your working folder as shown in Figure 2 and enter the following in command line:
+To run the "brailloku.py" code, open a windowed command line in your working folder as shown in Figure 2 and enter the following:
 ```
 python3 brailloku.py
 ```